 ASEOU could develop its own goals around the theme, possibly a conference for rural student leaders that would bring high school students from the areas we serve.
-Could identify projects for the good of campus/community with regard to sustainability, school/community relationships, support food gleaning projects, area beautification projects.
+Could feature practical ideas for supporting respect for diversity and broadening leadership opportunities in rural schools and colleges.
+Could identify projects for the good of campus/ community with regard to sustainability, school/community relationships, support food gleaning projects, area beautification projects.
 Could promote environmental awareness with student initiated projects researching carbon footprint of our energy use on campus, food service, transportation choices, etc. Might pursue global connections regarding the power of place by developing partner relationships with student governments from schools in other countries, sharing what each is doing regarding respecting the earth and one another.